- The most recent data indicate that PSG is widely available in the United States.

 HOME TESTING: WHAT’S DRIVING THE MARKET?

-Sleep Diagnosis & Therapy spoke with Kuznia about a wide-ranging discussion on the future of home sleep testing.
+Sleep Diagnosis & Therapy spoke with Kuznia about a wide-ranging discussion on the future of testing.
 Topics such as reimbursement and clinical efficacy are driving the market, but what shape will these changes make, and how will new discoveries alter diagnostic testing?

 ARE RESEARCHERS CLOSER TO DETERMINING A FIRM LINK BETWEEN SDB AND CARDIOVASCULAR PROBLEMS?